jomifred/mission-management/README.md

 This is a library to help an agent to manage its missions!
 A mission is a focus of attention and can be accomplished by several goals.

-We assume the agent is executing only one mission a time and it can change the current mission by
+We assume the agent is executing only one mission a time and the agent can change its current mission.
+When switching the mission, the current mission can be either suspended or dropped.

-- cancelling the current mission and start the new
-- suspend the current and start the new
+If a mission is interrupted/stopped/dropped, another suspended mission resumes.
+The agent is ideally always in a mission -- no mission is avoided :-)

 A mission has the following properties